-In 2023 the result was 0.659 tCO $2$ eq.
-The result for 2024 was 0.651 tCO $2$ eq (to be verified by an authorised external audit company).
-The progress of the objectives is monitored through the Environment Department of each cement plant, as well as in the Corporate Sustainability Committee.
+In 2023 the result was 0.659 tCO2eq.
+The result for 2024 was 0.651 tCO2eq (to be verified by an authorised external audit company).
+The progress of the targets is monitored through the Environment Department of each cement plant, as well as in the Corporate Sustainability Committee.
 Target reported for the first year under ESRS.